cjacker/opensource-toolchain-fpga/README.md

 <img src="https://user-images.githubusercontent.com/1625340/159297256-73d3724a-51f1-40ed-b2ec-8e14676d4ad6.png" width="80%"/>

-You can simulate it directly or export to VHDL or Verilog.
+You can simulate it directly or export to VHDL or Verilog, after VHDL/Verilog generated, please refer to above related sections.

 # Synthesis

 Synthesis is the process of converting input HDL source files into a netlist, netlist is a "list of nets", which describes the connections between different block available on the desired FPGA chip.
 However, it is worth to notice that these are only logical connections.
 So the synthesized model is only a draft of the final design, made with the use of available resources.

+## Yosys basic usage

 **Yosys (Yosys Open SYnthesis Suite)** is a opensource framework for RTL synthesis tools.
 It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.